trinsic-id/agent-framework/docs/xamarin-mobile.md

 In Visual Studio (for Windows or Mac) create new Xamarin iOS project.
 If you want to use Xamarin Forms, the instructions are the same.
 Apply the changes to your iOS project in Xamarin Forms.

 Download the static libraries required [here](../samples/xamarin-mobile-sample/libs-ios) or other versions of the static libraries can be found [here](https://repo.sovrin.org/ios/libindy/)
-Add each library as native reference, either by right cicking the project and Add Native Reference, or add them directly in the project file.
+Add each library as native reference, either by right clicking the project and Add Native Reference, or add them directly in the project file.

 Make sure libraries are set to `Static` in the properties window, and additionally `Is C++` is checked for `libzqm.a` only.